Airbreathing catfish: Description

 The dorsal fin base is very long and is not preceded by a fin spine.
 The dorsal fin may or may not be continuous with the caudal fin, which is rounded.
 Pectoral and pelvic fins are variously absent in some species.
 Some fish have small eyes and reduced or absent pectoral and pelvic fins for a burrowing lifestyle.
-A few species are blind.
+A few species lack eyes entirely.

 Within the family Clariidae, body forms range from fusiform (torpedo-like) to anguilliform (eel-like).
 As species become more eel-shaped, a whole set of morphological changes has been observed, such as decrease and loss of the adipose fin, continuous unpaired fins, reduction of paired fins, reduction of the eyes, reduction of the skull bones, and hypertrophied jaw muscles.

 Taxonomy

-The Heteropneustidae containing the genus Heteropneustes are considered by some to be a separate family and by others to be a subfamily.
-With the Heteropneustidae and Clariidae as separate families, a recent paper groups them into a superfamily called the Clarioidea.
-The relationships of clarioids to other families remains uncertain.
+The genus Heteropneustes has been considered by some to comprise a separate family, the Heteropneustidae.
+A recent phylogenetic analysis of the family supported inclusion of Heteropneustes within Clariidae.

+Heteropneustes lacks the long, spineless dorsal fin typical of other clariids, but otherwise shares many morphological features in common with Clarias.